jrmoore524/C-Programming-Projects/README.md

 # Programming-Projects
 These are some of my C++ projects.
-I hope you enjoy them!
+They are from beginner programs to intermediate programs.
+Please enjoy!